-The event, which will take place February 22-23, 2019 at the Hilton University of Florida Conference Center, is an important venue that allows us to define optimal treatment approaches, produce the best plans, employ first-rate techniques, provide healing experiences for our patients, assess outcomes, and develop new treatment approaches, providing invaluable information to faculty and residents from several educational institutions as well as professionals in private practice.
-The seminar will provide breakfast and lunch for all attendees on Friday, February 22.
+The event is an important venue that allows us to define optimal treatment approaches, produce the best plans, employ first-rate techniques, provide healing experiences for our patients, assess outcomes, and develop new treatment approaches, providing invaluable information to faculty and residents from several educational institutions as well as professionals in private practice.
+The seminar will provide breakfast and lunch for all attendees on Friday.